1 / 10

 Insurance groups and costs

-The cheapest Skoda Kodiaq to insure will be the SE model with the 1.5 TSI petrol engine, as this falls into insurance group 15.
+The cheapest model to insure will be the Skoda Kodiaq SE with the 1.5 TSI petrol engine, as this falls into insurance group 15.
 Generally, the higher-spec and more powerful models gradually increase in insurance costs, with the 2.0 TDI 190 being noticeably costly - placed in insurance groups 23 to 25, depending on trim level.
-Aside from the sporty Kodiaq vRS, the L&K model with the 2.0 TSI 190 engine with DSG and 4x4 is the most expensive, placed in insurance group 26.
+Aside from the sporty Skoda Kodiaq vRS, the L&K model with the 2.0 TSI 190 engine with DSG and 4x4 is the most expensive, placed in insurance group 26.

 This is comparable to rivals and no Kodiaq should cost a fortune to insure unless you’re a young or inexperienced driver.
 If you’re concerned, it might be worth shopping around for quotes.